el-behnam/Learning_R_Shiny/Week1-2/Lessons_W1_2.md

 - Conditions (`if-else`): An if statement can be written by using the `if` keyword.
 In R, the else if keyword is written as `else if` and `else` to execute code if the original if statement and any preceding else if statements are FALSE.
 - Loops (`for`, `while`): In R, the loop is used to iterate the block of code.
 R has the standard loop structures found in other programming languages, including `for`, `while`, and `repeat`, providing a way to loop over a block of code and thereby reduce the repetition of code.

+#### Conditions (`if-else`)

+- Conditional statements allow us to make decisions in our code based on specific conditions.
+R provides the `if`, `else if`, and `else` keywords for this purpose.
+- The `if` statement takes a logical condition and executes the code within its block if the condition is `TRUE`.
+- Multiple conditions can be checked in sequence using the `else if` statement.
+If the condition for `if` is `FALSE`, then the `else if` condition is checked.
+If the `else if` condition is `TRUE`, the code within the `else if` block is executed.
+- The `else` statement captures all other scenarios when the preceding `if` and `else if` conditions are `FALSE`.
+The code within the `else` block is then executed.
+- Remember, the order of conditions in `if`, `else if`, and `else` matters.
+The code checks conditions from top to bottom.
+Once a TRUE condition is found, the code within that block is executed and no further conditions are checked.
+#### Loops (for, while)

+- Loops are a powerful control structure that allow a section of code to be repeated multiple times.
+- A `for` loop in R is used to iterate over a sequence (vector) or a list of values.
+For each iteration, the loop variable takes on a value from the sequence.
+The loop then executes the code block with this value.
+Once the block of code is executed for each item in the list or vector, the `for` loop ends.
+- The `while` loop in R, on the other hand, begins by testing a condition.
+If the condition is `TRUE`, the loop executes the accompanying block of code.
+After each execution, it retests the condition and continues repeating until the condition is `FALSE`.
+Be cautious with `while` loops, as they can create infinite loops if not handled correctly.
 ### Resources:
 - [If else & loops - R Programming](https://www.youtube.com/watch?v=F2wasPxHd7M)
 - [Control Structures](https://www.statmethods.net/management/controlstructures.html)